 The DEC National Replacement Character Set (NRCS) is an alternate character set on the VT132.
 It is mutually exclusive with the MCS.
 It provides:

 - a standard 7-bit US-ASCII character set, with

 - a maximum of 12 standard US-ASCII characters substituted with language/country specific characters for a nominated country

-- (currently implemented for UK (British), DE (German) and IT (Italian) on the VT132, with more countries to follow)
+- (currently implemented for UK (British), FR (French), DE (German), IT (Italian) and SE (Swedish) on the VT132, with more countries to follow)

 - international character support for applications that are not 8-bit clean and that only support 7-bit ASCII

 The UK is the simplest of these with only the pound symbol

 £ substituted for the US-ASCII